Enguerrand II of Boves

-Enguerrand II (died 1223) was a French nobleman, the lord of Boves from 1191 and an inveterate crusader.
+Enguerrand II (died 1223) was a French nobleman, the lord of Boves from 1191 and an inveterate crusader who took part in four separate expeditions across four decades.

 Family

 Enguerrand was a son of Robert I of Boves and Beatrice of Saint-Pol.
 His paternal grandfather was Thomas, Lord of Coucy.
 He accompanied his father on the Third Crusade, where his father died at the siege of Acre in 1191.

 Enguerrand married Ada, daughter of John I of Nesle.
 They were married by 1192, since their eldest son is mentioned in that year.
 She died between November 1252 and December 1254.
 They had a son and a daughter: